EDUCBA

 1. Market Research

-• Surveys can help gain knowledge about the company’s target audience.
-They use it to understand the customer’s needs regarding their goods or services.
+- Surveys can help gain knowledge about the company’s target audience.
+They use it to understand customer needs regarding goods or services.

-• For startups, determining the economic degree of success or failure when it enters the market is necessary.
+- Startups need to determine the economic degree of success or failure when it enters the market.
 Even when existing businesses launch a new product or service, they must gauge its success rates.
 Market analysis methods can help with both of these scenarios.

 2. Delphi Method

-• The analysts first analyze the business model and prepare a forecast.
-The report is circulated among the experts one by one, where they add their opinion on the forecast.
+- The analysts first analyze the business model and prepare a forecast.
+The report is circulated among the experts individually, where they add their opinion on the forecast.

 Financial Forecasting vs Financial Planning